 Thankfully, there are many solutions to explore that would allow an allergy sufferer to keep their pets while successfully managing their allergies.
 Read on for helpful tips:

-• Purchase a commercial-sized air purifier.
+- Use HEPA air purifiers throughout the home.
 If you are allergic to your pet, chances are you are also allergic to other substances, particularly other kinds of fur, house dust and molds, feathers, cigarette smoke and pesticide spray.
 Since the effect of allergies is cumulative, your pet may be just one of many allergens building up in your environment.
 An air purifier can bring dramatic results.

-• Decorate your home with easy-to-clean surfaces.
-Wood or linoleum floors, furniture with simple lines and venetian blinds that wipe clean are a better choice than carpets, upholstered and ornate furniture, and draperies that collect dust.
-Synthetic fabrics attract and hold dust much more than natural fabrics. • Wash bedding, rugs and slip covers often.
+- Decorate your home with easy to clean surfaces.
+Wood or linoleum floors, furniture with simple lines and blinds that wipe clean are better choices than carpets, upholstered and ornate furniture and cloth curtains that collect dust.
+Synthetic fabrics attract and hold dust much more than natural fabrics.

-• Consult your physician.
-First of all, find an allergist who is supportive of your goal – living with a pet despite your allergies.
-Some physicians may automatically recommend “no pets” without considering the human-animal bond that likely exists.
-Have an allergy test to ensure that your pet is actually the problem!
-There are many treatments that your allergist can recommend.
+- Consult a physician, preferably an allergy specialist, who will make sure that your pet is the cause of your allergies and will help alleviate your symptoms.
+There are many treatments that an allergy specialist can recommend.
 If you or anyone in your family has a severe allergic reaction to a pet, consult your physician immediately.

-For many people, the thought of living without a canine or feline companion is far more devastating than allergy symptoms could ever be.
-And we now know that living with an animal can also increase our chances of good health.
-Pets can actually help us dispel stress and loneliness, decrease depression and even lower blood pressure!
-Most pet-owners do have a choice; one need not simply succumb to the allergy.
-There ARE steps that can be taken.
+For many people, the thought of living without a canine or feline companion is far more devastating than living with allergy symptoms.
+We now know that living with an animal can also increase our chances of good health.
+Pets can actually help dispel stress and loneliness, decrease depression and even lower blood pressure.
+Join the large number of animal lovers who manage their allergies and live happily and healthily with their beloved pets.